-Dear Angelic Organics shareholders with a fruit share, see below for the final fruit newsletter of the 2018 season from Everett Myers of FruitShare.
+For shareholders with a fruit share, here is the seventh fruit newsletter of the 2019 season from Everett Myers of FruitShare.

-I would like to take a moment to thank you for participating in FruitShare.
+I would like to take a moment to thank you for being a part of FruitShare.
 We are honored to have your support and we do everything possible to find the best tasting organic fruit and deliver it to you, just days from harvest.
 Every day I try to pause and reflect and express my gratitude to my family, friends, co-workers and those I come in contact throughout the day.
 I’m not always successful, but when my focus and intention is on gratitude I know my day will be a great one.

 Enjoy the fruit your brain will thank you.